FairwindsOps/insights-cli/README.md

 ### Global flags

-`insights --config` will let you look in a different location other than `./fairwinds-insights.yaml` for the configuration file.
+`insights --config <filename>` will let you point to a different location for the configuration file other than `./fairwinds-insights.yaml`.

 `insights --log-level warn` will omit any info level log messages.